Zac Taylor Biography

-Birthday: May 10, 1983
+Birthday: May 10, 1983 (Taurus)

-Born in: Norman, Oklahoma, United States
+Born In: Norman, Oklahoma, United States

 Zac Taylor is an American football coach and former quarterback player who is the current head coach for the Cincinnati Bengals of the National Football League (NFL).
 He previously served as the quarterbacks coach and interim offensive coordinator of the Miami Dolphins under Joe Philbin and the assistant wide receivers coach of the Los Angeles Rams under Sean McVay.
 As a college coach, he worked at Texas A&M University under his father-in-law and former head coach Mike Sherman and at the University of Cincinnati under Tommy Tuberville.
 During his playing career, he set records at Norman High School, and despite injuries and transfers, played two successful seasons with the Nebraska Cornhuskers culminating in their appearance in the 2006 Big 12 Championship Game.
 He had previously played one season with the Wake Forest Demon Deacons and had registered a breakout season playing for the Butler CC Grizzlies.
 He was also signed by the Tampa Bay Buccaneers of the NFL and the Winnipeg Blue Bombers of the Canadian Football League (CFL), but never played for the teams.